Loss Spike in Training Neural Networks: Loss spike

 \subsection{Frequency perspective for understanding descent stage}

 In this subsection, we study the mechanism of the rapid loss descent during the descent stage in a loss spike from the perspective of frequency.
+The “frequency” means response frequency which is the frequency of a general Input-Output mapping \citep{xu2019frequency}.

-We base our analysis on a common phenomenon of frequency principle \citep{xu2019training,xu2019frequency,zhang2021linear,luo2019theory,rahaman2018spectral,basri2019convergence}, which states that deep NNs often fit target functions from low to high frequencies during the training.
-A series of frequency principle works show that low-frequency can converge faster than high-frequency.
-Compared to the peak point of the loss spike with the point with the same loss value at the initial training, the descent during the spike should eliminate more low-frequency with a fast speed while the descent from the initial model should eliminate more high-frequency with a slow speed.
+Our analysis is based on the commonly observed phenomenon known as the frequency principle \citep{xu2019training,xu2019frequency,zhang2021linear,luo2019theory,rahaman2018spectral,basri2019convergence}, which states that deep NNs often fit target functions from low to high frequencies during the training.
+Compared to the peak point of the loss spike with the point with the same loss value at the initial training, the descent during the spike should eliminate more low-frequency component with a fast speed while the descent from the initial model should eliminate more high-frequency component with a slow speed.
 To verify this conjecture, we study the frequency distribution of the converged part during the descent stage.